Sawfish: Living species

 The species level taxonomy in the sawfish family has historically caused considerable confusion and was often described as chaotic.
-Only in 2013 was it firmly established that there are five living species in two genera.
+Only in 2013 was it firmly established that the five living species are placed in two genera.

 Anoxypristis contains a single living species that historically was included in Pristis, but the two genera are morphologically and genetically highly distinct.
 Today Pristis contains four living, valid species divided into two species groups.
 Three species are in the smalltooth group, and there is only a single in the largetooth group.
 Three poorly defined species were formerly recognized in the largetooth group, but in 2013 it was shown that P. pristis, P. microdon and P. perotteti do not differ in morphology or genetics.
 As a consequence, recent authorities treat P. microdon and P. perotteti as junior synonyms of P. pristis.